Mad4025/Shopping-list-webapp-Omega-365/README.md

 ---
 1. Search `MySQL Download`, or [click here](https://dev.mysql.com/downloads/installer/).
 2. Download and install the version you need.
 Remember the password you set in the setup.
 3. Open MySQL and log in.
-Then, use `CREATE DATABASE your_database` and replace your_database with the name you want your database to have.
+Then, type the command `CREATE DATABASE your_database` (replace your_database with the name you want your database to have).
 4. In Visual Studio Code, make a new file called `.env`.
 Paste this in your file:
 ```.env
 # Change your_username with root, your_password with your password, and your_database with the name of your database.